 Format and submission

 Assignments are due by 5pm on the dates indicated below.
 They should be submitted electronically through Brightspace.
 No assignments will be accepted after the deadline.
 Therefore, you should plan to submit your assignments well before the deadline.

 Assignments must be prepared using LaTeX, which is the worldwide standard for writing mathematics.
-More information on preparing assignments using LaTeX can be found at here.
+More information on preparing assignments using LaTeX can be found here.

 Assignments will be posted on Brightspace at least one week before the due date.
 Graded assignments (with comments) will be returned through Brightspace and solutions posted below.
 Since the assignments may include exercises in a textbook, the solutions will be password protected.
 The password is available on Brightspace.